Hurricane Michael makes landfall on Florida Panhandle as 'extremely dangerous' Category 4 storm

 More than 5,000 evacuees sought shelter in Tallahassee, which is about 25 miles from the coast but is covered by live oak and pine trees that can fall and cause power outages even in smaller storms.

-Only a skeleton staff remained at Tyndall Air Force Base, situated on a peninsula just south of Panama City.
+Tyndall Air Force base, situated on a peninsula just south of Panama City, "took a direct hit from Hurricane Michael" and "sustained extensive damage," a Facebook post from the base said.
+No injuries were reported.

 The home of the 325th Fighter Wing and some 600 military families appeared squarely targeted for the worst of the storm's fury, and leaders declared HURCON 1 status, ordering out all but essential personnel.
 The base's aircraft, which include F-22 Raptors, were flown hundreds of miles away as a precaution.
 Forecasters predicted 9 to 14 feet of water at Tyndall.
+The evacuation order was to continue "until further notice," the base said.

+The strength of Hurricane Michael tore off building roofs, downed trees and powerlines and "caused significant structural damage," the base said, adding that it was immediately clear what condition the runway was in.

 HURRICANE MICHAEL HOUSEHOLD HACKS GO VIRAL AHEAD OF MAJOR STORM